 The Rural Health Domain Team seeks to understand the epidemiology, utilization, treatment, and outcomes of the COVID-19 pandemic in rural communities.
 The overarching goal is to develop better evidence for potential differences in the COVID-19 epidemic response and outcomes for rural health care centers and rural dwellers.
 Studying the at-risk populations and unique challenges faced by rural communities during and after the pandemic may provide opportunities for improving rural health and health care.

-Team meetings are held every other Friday at 4:00 pm ET.
-Please email email@example.com to be added to the calendar invite.
+Meeting time: Team meetings are held at 4:00 pm EST on the first Monday of the month starting 01/03/22.
+Please email firstname.lastname@example.org to be added to the calendar invite.

 Epidemiology – Duration of COVID-19 testing, infection, hospitalization, and death rates among rural dwellers will be compared to the closest urban dwellers and with the overall national pandemic.
 Health conditions such as obesity, diabetes, cardiovascular diseases, cancer, infectious diseases, chronic obstructive pulmonary diseases, maternal health, and substance overuse disorders are disproportionally prevalent in rural areas.
 The co-morbidity profiles of those tested, infected, and deceased will be compared as a function of rurality by zip code and population density.